At the beginnings of 2021 I attended an online art course, Fun with portraits, with the talented artist Sasha DeWitt.

-I have some past experience in making portraits with oil colours on canvas, graphite and soft pastels, but this course really opened my mind: we explored new – unthinkable for me – approaches to portraiture, from collage to clay, from scribble portraits to colourful faces with text.
+I have some past experience in making portraits with oil colours on canvas, graphite and soft pastels, but this course really opened my mind: we explored new – for me – approaches to portraiture, from collage to clay, from scribble portraits to colourful faces with text.

 I found out that I love the torn paper collage technique.
 I like the idea of recycling scraps of paper into something else, in this case into portraits.
 I re-use packing paper, wrapping paper, magazines, newspaper and old books.
 It takes a lot of time and patience but for me it is relaxing and rewarding: piece by piece a face come out in an unexpected way.